 A regular batch of Ghapama consists of plenty of things.
 Dried fruits (plums, dates, prunes, raisins), nuts (chopped almonds), and rice will be filled and cooked inside a medium-sized pumpkin.

 Thanks to that, the juice/extract has a fusion of sweet and savory aromas that complement the other components.

 Ghapama is a must-have treat on any Armenian occasion, from traditional Christmas (on January 6th) to New Year’s Eve.
 They believe that their festive meal cannot be completed without a portion of this Baked Pumpkin dish on the table.

 A yummy Ghapama is genuinely created this way!

 30. Kalamar Dolma (Stuffed Calamari/Squid)

 Although Armenia is landlocked, they still have several exquisite seafood dishes.
-This Stuffed Calamari dish is most famous in Turkey and Greek and significantly influences Armenian cuisine.
+This Stuffed Calamari dish is most famous in Turkey and Greece and significantly influences Armenian cuisine.

 A standard piece of Stuffed Calamari will include a mixture of rice, black pepper, mint leaves, parsley, tomatoes, and salt to taste.
 Slather a little bit of everything together, and the most harmonious flavor will be created!